zowe/community/Project Management/PI Planning/24PI2 Planning/PI Planning Preparation by Squad/Zowe Doc Squad - 24PI2 Objectives.md

 Continue with the development of the Overview and Prerequisites sections.
 Complete wizard workflow diagram.
 Provide ad-hoc technical writing assistance to web UI squad to develop doc content relating to the Zowe server side component installation wizard.
 Add links to wizard from the doc and topics in the doc from the wizard UI.

+### Zowe Explorer plug-in for IntelliJ IDEA doc

+Assist with preparing documentation for Zowe Explorer plug-in for IntelliJ IDEA (v2 plug-in and GA SDK's)

 ### CII Badge standards

 - Identify areas in Zowe CLI and Zowe Explorer documentation that need changes in order to meet  CII Badge standards.